Complete spectrum of the Robin eigenvalue problem on the ball: Spectrum of Robin problem on the ball

 is the eigenfunction corresponding to $\mu_{l,m}$.
 For $\alpha=-l$, the eigen-subspace corresponding to $\mu_{l,1}=0$ is generated by $r^{-\alpha}G_{-\alpha}(\xi)$.
 While, for $\alpha<-l$, the eigen-subspace corresponding to $\mu_{l,1}=-\widehat{k}_{\nu+l,1}^2<0$ is generated by $r^{-\nu}I_{\nu+l}\left(\widehat{k}_{\nu+l,1}r\right)G_{l}(\xi)$, where $G_l(\xi)$ is any eigenfunction corresponding to $\kappa_l=l(l+N-2)$ on $N-1$ dimensional sphere $\mathbb{S}^{N-1}$.

 Similar to that of \cite{Chavel} with obvious changes we know that the function-space, $L$, consisting of the span, in $L^2(B)$, of all eigenfunctions of $B$ obtained by the above procedure, is dense in $L^2(B)$.
-So problem (\ref{eigenvalue problem3}) only has this eigenvalue sequence $\mu_{l,m}$.
+Consequently, the eigenvalue sequence ${\mu_{l,m}}$ constitutes the full spectrum of problem (\ref{eigenvalue problem3}).

-In particular, $\mu_{0,1}$ is simple with positive radial eigenfunction, and for any $m\geq2$, the eigen-subspace corresponding to $\mu_{0,m}$ is one-dimensional which is generated by $v_{0,m}(r)$.
-So $\mu_{0,m}$ is simple and the corresponding eigenfunction $v_{0,m}(r)$ is radially symmetric.
+In particular, $\mu_{0,1}$ is simple with positive radial eigenfunction.
+For any $m\geq2$, the eigen-subspace corresponding to $\mu_{0,m}$ is one-dimensional and generated by $v_{0,m}(r)$.
+Hence, $\mu_{0,m}$ is simple and the corresponding eigenfunction $v_{0,m}(r)$ is radially symmetric.
 It has been known (see, for example, \cite{Chavel} or \cite[Theorem 2.1 of Chap.
 8]{Coddington}) that $v_{0,m}(r)$ has exactly $m-1$ simple zeros.
-So, we have proved property (b).
+This completes the proof of property (b).